SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Results

 \subsection{Active Learning without Oracle}

-Active learning frameworks typically assume the presence of an oracle (expert annotator).
-However, oracles are not always available, particularly in the medical domain where physicians have limited time to provide annotations.
-To reflect this scenario, we evaluate the ability of our AL framework to operate \textit{without} an oracle.
-In Fig.~\ref{fig:validation_AUC_D2}, we illustrate the validation AUC of various methods when exposed to a fraction, $\beta$, of the labelled training data on $\mathcal{D}_{2}$ and $\mathcal{D}_{5}$, respectively.
+We begin by exploring the performance of active learning frameworks without an oracle.
+In Fig.~\ref{fig:validation_AUC_D2}, we illustrate the validation AUC of a network that is initially exposed to $F=0.3$ of the labelled training data of $\mathcal{D}_{2}$.

-We find that $\mathrm{BALC}_{\mathrm{KLD}}$ achieves strong generalization performance and does so in a fewer number of epochs relative to the remaining methods.
-For example, in Fig.~\ref{fig:validation_AUC_D2}, $\mathrm{BALC}_{\mathrm{KLD}}$ achieves an $\text{AUC}\approx0.69$ after only 20 epochs whereas $\mathrm{BALD}_{\mathrm{MCD}}$ does so at epoch 40.
-This implies that $\mathrm{BALC}_{\mathrm{KLD}}$ can result in a two-fold reduction in training time.
-It also achieves a higher final $\text{AUC}\approx0.72$ relative to the remaining methods.
-We hypothesize that such behaviour is due to $\mathrm{BALC}_{\mathrm{KLD}}$'s improved ability to estimate the region of uncertainty, and thus acquires more informative instances.
-Moreover, given the absence of an oracle, these informative instances are likely to have also been pseudo-labelled correctly.
-The acquisition of more informative instances which are labelled correctly by the network suggests that such instances are \textit{closer} to the decision boundary than their non-acquired counterparts yet are still on the correct side of the boundary.
-We arrive at similar conclusions for the remaining experiments (see Appendix~\ref{appendix:results_no_oracle} and \ref{appendix:impact_of_perturbations}).
+We find that a network which exploits $\mathrm{BALC}_{\mathrm{KLD}}$ learns faster than, and outperforms, those which exploit the remaining acquisition functions.
+For example, $\mathrm{BALC}_{\mathrm{KLD}}$ and $\mathrm{BALD}_{\mathrm{MCD}}$ achieve $\mathrm{AUC} \approx 0.69$ after $20$ and $40$ epochs of training, respectively, reflecting a two-fold increase in learning efficiency.
+Moreover, $\mathrm{BALC}_{\mathrm{KLD}}$ and $\mathrm{Entropy}_{\mathrm{MCD}}$ achieve a final $\mathrm{AUC} \approx 0.72$ and $\approx 0.70$, respectively.
+One hypothesis for this improved performance is that $\mathrm{BALC}_{\mathrm{KLD}}$, as a consistency-based active learning framework, acquires unlabelled instances which may still be correctly pseudo-labelled by the network despite the absence of an oracle.
+This, in turn, facilitates learning.
+Uncertainty-based acquisition functions, on the other hand, acquire unlabelled instances to which the network is most uncertain.
+As such, pseudo-labels for these instances are likely to be incorrect.
+The results for the remaining experiments can be found in Appendix~\ref{appendix:effect_of_perturbations}.